 Framework Report.
 The National Ecological Framework for Canada is a system created as a management tool and is used to predict responses to land management practices throughout large areas.
-This guide addresses pollinator-friendly land management practices in what is known as the Prince Edward Island ecoregion.
+This guide addresses pollinator-friendly land management practices in what is known as the South-Central Nova Scotia Uplands.